chen0040/keras-chatbot-web-api/README.md

 chat bot_train/models directory.
 During runtime, the flask app will load these trained models to perform the chat-reply

-Goto chat bot_web directory and run the following command:
+Goto chatbot_web directory and run the following command:

 ```bash
 python flaskr.py